 Salutations to our Teachers!

-We can expect to “See” and “Hear” Telugu language back home in Andhra Pradesh through Newspapers, Magazines, Radio, T.V., Family & Friends but, in a country where we now call our home, it is hard to anticipate the same, at the same level, unless everyone makes a conscious & sincere effort.
-Also, growing up here, the kids lose the context and nativity of Telugu Language & Culture.
-The responsibility lies on parents to create an encouraging environment to learn Telugu through conversations at home, by making phone conversations with grand parents & relatives and participating in discussions at social gatherings with friends.
+We can expect to “See” and “Hear” Telugu language back home in Andhra Pradesh and Telangana (then unified states) through Newspapers, Magazines, Radio, T.V., Family & Friends but, in a country where we now call our home, it is hard to anticipate the same, at the same level, unless everyone makes a conscious & sincere effort.
+Also, growing up here, our kids lose the context and nativity of Telugu Language & Culture.
+The responsibility lies on parents to create an encouraging environment to learn Telugu through a firm commitment starting at home, by making phone conversations with grand parents & relatives, and encouraging & participating in Telugu discussions at social gatherings, saahitya sadassulu, avadhaanamulu and other literary events with family & friends.

-Learning Telugu script through English transliteration, expressing in English mixed with Telugu to start with, using audio-visual aids and adopting technology like internet, fonts, iPhones and iPads are easier steps to learn a 2nd or third primary language.
+Learning Telugu script through English transliteration (English alphabet with simple keyboard extensions and no special characters/special symbols), verbally expressing in English mixed with Telugu to start with, using audio-visual aids and adopting technology like internet, fonts, iPhones, iPads, communicating through Social Media (WhatsApp, FaceBook) and virtual / online learning tools such as Zoom, Google Meet, WebEx, Teams etc. are easier steps to learn Telugu as a 2nd or third language in a non-native land.
 Leading by Example and paying personal attention to each student’s learning level/potential, setting goals and achieving milestones always helped the process.

 We’re very glad that today, our collective efforts are being reflected in our kids’ successes.